eryk260/2sixty/adr/adr-xxxk-global-cluster-deployment-2019-05-22.md

 The development teams should ensure that their deployments on the other cluster are up to date in advance of the maintenance.

-Effort will be made to perform the maintenance with minimal disruption, but this is not guaranteed.
-The developers have the option to scale-down their deployments on the affected cluster if they choose to.
+SRE will ensure traffic is not routed to the affected cluster(s) before maintenance starts.
+The cluster will then be taken offline.

+Following a maintenance or outage event, the SRE team will notify the development teams that one or more clusters needs to be re-deployed to.

 ### Cluster Outage

 In a sudden outage event the applications on the remaining cluster should take over automatically.
-Health checks from R53 should detect the outage and route traffic accordingly.
-The cluster status service (see below) also indicates the status of the cluster will be the active one.
+Health checks from R53 should detect the outage and route traffic accordingly within 15s.

-### Cluster Rebuilds

-There are few circumstances requiring rebuilds:

-* New features that can only be enabled at build-time
-* Upgrade/maintenance went wrong
-* Human error
-* Large-scale outage within Google

-In the event SRE can rebuild the cluster in the same region then it will be re-created with the same cluster name.
-Following the rebuild SRE will notify the developers that the cluster needs to be deployed to.

-An alternative, more automated approach, involves GitLab triggers.
-These allow simple HTTP requests to trigger pipelines in GitLab CI.
-The triggers even support the use of variables passed in the request.
-Therefore, each development team could simply provide SRE with the correct 'curl' command to trigger a deployment, and the SRE team need only run the whole set of commands to deploy everything to the new cluster.
+SRE will provision a new cluster to replace the affected cluster, and notify the developers that deployment is needed.

 ### Cluster Status Service

-While both clusters are normally running it may be useful to have a globally consistent view of which cluster is considered active vs stand-by.
+While the clusters are running it may be useful to have a globally consistent view of which cluster is considered active vs stand-by; this can be used by services that need to run only in a single location, but have the resilience afforded by a fail-over to another cluster.

+The proposal for this service is as follows.

 SRE will provide a status service within the global clusters.
 This is an HTTP endpoint (private within each cluster) that returns cluster status data when